Qedarites: Achaemenid period

-Achaemenid rule over the Transjordan lasted until Egypt under Amyrtaeus rebelled against Persian rule over the course of 411 to 404 BC and embarked on anti-Persian activities in Palestine, Phoenicia and Cyprus, at the same time that Evagoras I in the latter location rebelled against the Persian Empire, which was itself facing a number of internal crises which greatly weakened it.
-In this situation, Persian rule broke down in Transjordan, which became independent, although Arab units of the imperial army nevertheless participated in the empire's overseas and coastal military activities in 410 and 386 BC when the Achaemenid Empire became involved in the latter phases of the Peloponnesian War on the side of Sparta.
-The Qedarites appear to have enjoyed good relations with the rebel kings who ruled during the brief period of Egyptian independence from Persian rule which lasted from 404 to 343 BC, and during this time the Qedarite territory expanded westwards beyond Ienysos till it adjoined Pelusium.
+Achaemenid rule over the Transjordan lasted until Egypt under Amyrtaeus rebelled against Persian rule over the course of 411 to 404 BCE and embarked on anti-Persian activities in Palestine, Phoenicia and Cyprus, at the same time that Evagoras I in the latter location rebelled against the Persian Empire, which was itself facing a number of internal crises which greatly weakened it.
+In this situation, Persian rule broke down in Transjordan, which became independent, although Arab units of the imperial army nevertheless participated in the empire's overseas and coastal military activities in 410 and 386 BCE when the Achaemenid Empire became involved in the latter phases of the Peloponnesian War on the side of Sparta.
+The Qedarites appear to have enjoyed good relations with the rebel kings who ruled during the brief period of Egyptian independence from Persian rule which lasted from 404 to 343 BCE, and during this time the Qedarite territory expanded westwards beyond Ienysos till it adjoined Pelusium.

 These circumstances saw the formation of an alliance of sorts between the enemies of the Achaemenid Empire and of its Spartan ally, consisting of Athens, Evagoras I's kingdom in Cyprus, Egypt, and Qedar.
-This new coalition itself came to an end after Sparta, supported by the Persians, ended the Peloponnesian War by defeating Athens only to support the rebellion of 401 BC by Cyrus the Younger against his brother the Achaemenid king Artaxerxes II with the hope of extending its control over Ionia; once Cyrus' rebellion had failed, the Athenians and Evagoras I became the supporters of the Achaemenids against Sparta.
-This new alliance also fell apart once Sparta was defeated in 394 BC, following which all the Greek cities, including Athens, made peace with the Persian Empire in 386 BC.
+This new coalition itself came to an end after Sparta, supported by the Persians, ended the Peloponnesian War by defeating Athens only to support the rebellion of 401 BCE by Cyrus the Younger against his brother the Achaemenid king Artaxerxes II with the hope of extending its control over Ionia; once Cyrus' rebellion had failed, the Athenians and Evagoras I became the supporters of the Achaemenids against Sparta.
+This new alliance also fell apart once Sparta was defeated in 394 BCE, following which all the Greek cities, including Athens, made peace with the Persian Empire in 386 BCE.
 The role of the Qedarites in these subsequent developments is however unknown.